tomcam/guten1.github.io/docs/theme-tutorial-01.md

 ### Create a `/themename/static` directory

-Even if it's not used, your theme is expected to have a /static directory.
+Even if though it's not used in this example, your theme is expected to have a /static directory.

 * Create a directory named `/themename/static`: